 This category is for everyone who visits the website, and it is vast.
 Typically, everyone that visits the website is a potential customer (not always true.)
 Even so, when the visitor signs up for the free trial that you are offering, they become prospects.
 They can download case studies, eBooks, and so on.

-When a visitor converts on a website, they become prospect; they become potential clients that have showed their interest in what the company deals with.
-These are the pains, solutions, products, or materials that company offers.
-In an instance where your company has bought a contact list from a third-party, of people who may be interested in the product, these people do not qualify to be called prospects.
-This is because they have not expressed any interests in what the company offers and the sales development team has not approved them.
+When a visitor converts to a website, they become prospect; they become potential clients that have shown their interest in what the company deals with.
+These are the pains, solutions, products, or materials that the company offers.
+In an instance where your company has bought a contact list from a third party, of people who may be interested in the product, these people do not qualify to be called prospects.
+This is because they have not expressed any interest in what the company offers and the sales development team has not approved them.

 Metric: The rate of conversion

 The rate of conversion will help you gauge the effectiveness of the website and the content.
 Even so, the conversion rate of the visitors can be ignored because it is a generic metric.
-However, the conversion rates for free trials offered as well as the sign up for the product are more actionable.
+However, the conversion rates for free trials offered as the sign-up for the product are more actionable.

 To move to the next level, take action to ensure that the first value is delivered.

-Once you have prospects, you will have to deliver core value unit of the company to them so that they can be activated.
-You should have in place, numerous elements and features that will get the prospect enticed so that they can ascend to the level you want them to reach.
+Once you have prospects, you will have to deliver the core value units of the company to them so that they can be activated.
+You should have in place, numerous elements, and features that will get the prospect enticed so that they can ascend to the level you want them to reach.